Showing Collections: 81 - 100 of 224

 Abstract Clyde LeClare Grose, a specialist in early modern British history, came to Northwestern University as an Instructor in History in 1916, soon after becoming Chairman of the History Department.
 He remained at Northwestern until his death in 1942.
 Grose was born on April 8, 1889, in Deweyville, Ohio, and spent his childhood on the family farm.
 He and his parents then moved to Findlay, Ohio where he attended high school; he received his bachelor's degree from Findlay College in 1910.
 He went...

-Abstract The Grundy Steiner (1916-2004) Papers, 1937-2004 consist largely of teaching files and correspondence from Professor Steiner's time teaching at Northwestern (1947-1984).
+Abstract The Grundy Steiner (1916-2004) Papers cover the years 1937 to 2004.
+They consist largely of teaching files and correspondence from Professor Steiner's time teaching Latin and classics at Northwestern University (1947-1984).
 The papers contain research notes for publications, classes, and lectures, as well as biographical materials like Northwestern personnel records and biographies.

 Abstract Harry George Guthmann was a finance professor.
 His PhD. dissertation was entitled "The Relation of the Maturity Factor to Yield Differences among Investment Securities."
 In 1920 he became a Certified Public Accountant.
 Although during his life Guthmann worked as a bank clerk, junior public accountant, income tax deputy, financial consultant, and an officer in a real estate corporation, his main career was teaching.
 Northwestern University hired Guthmann as in 1927.
 In 1949 he was named the...